karisigurd4/DocumentLab/Documentation/RealeaseNotes.md

   * Added support for subset specifications
   * Added support for table definitions
 * Bugfixes
+  * Fixes for very game breaking bugs in the interpreters
   * Fixed bug where text type was not validated when using parameters
   * Fixed bug where Json serialization of results could fail when interpretation results were empty